Cole L. Blease: 1918 campaign for United States Senate

-Post-World War I
+1922 campaign for Governor

-Following his loss in 1918, Blease was inactive politically for the next three years.
-But as the political climate turned more reactionary after 1919, when the state and nation suffered with postwar economic adjustments, Blease's popularity rebounded.
+Following his loss in 1918, Blease was politically inactive for the next three years.
+But as the political climate turned more reactionary after 1919, when the state and nation suffered with postwar economic adjustments and racial unrest, Blease's popularity rebounded.
 Blease did not run for any public office in 1920.
 However, Blease threw his hat in the ring once again in 1922 when he ran for governor.
 Blease failed to capture a majority of the votes and lost to Thomas Gordon McLeod in the run-off by over 15,000 votes.

 In virtually all of his campaigns, Blease used a catchy, nonsensical, nonspecific campaign jingle that became well known to virtually every voter in South Carolina in the era.
 For instance, he used, "Roll up your sleeves, say what you please... the man for the job is Coley Blease!"

-Single term in the U.S. Senate and death
+U.S. Senator (192531)

-Election
+1924 election

-In 1924, Blease defeated James F. Byrnes in the Democratic primary and was elected to the US Senate.
+In the 1924 South Carolina US Senate race, Blease was elected after defeating James F. Byrnes and incumbent Nathaniel Dial in the Democratic primary.
 His campaign foreshadowed his style as senator.
 Blease's defeat of Byrnes was widely credited to a rumor campaign that Byrnes, who was raised as a Roman Catholic in Charleston, had not really left that faith.
-Such an assertion in an overwhelmingly-Protestant state, while the Ku Klux Klan was at the height of its power, ruined Byrnes's political hopes that year.
-Nonetheless, Blease was considerably more moderate in the election than in his previous political campaigns.
+Such an assertion in an overwhelmingly Protestant state, while the Ku Klux Klan was at the height of its power, ruined Byrnes's political hopes that year.
+As Senator, Blease continued to voice his staunch opposition to the education of African Americans in the most racist of terms.
+In 1925, he told a Charlotte, North Carolina newspaper: "I think the greatest mistake a white man ever made was to put his hand in his pocket to educate a nigger.
+You can’t educate a horse or a mule or a cow, and you can't educate a nigger.
+They weren't made to be educated.
+We don't need them for lawyers or pharmacists and all that.
+They were made to cut wood, draw water, and work in the fields."
+Nonetheless, some have argued that Blease was considerably more moderate in the election than in his previous political campaigns.